Dighton Lawn Leveling Services

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

-After grading, soil should be amended based on test results—adding lime to correct acidity, compost for organic matter, and sand for drainage as needed.
-The seedbed must be properly prepared, and irrigation systems coordinated for establishment.
-Immediate stabilization is required within 24–48 hours, using seeding, sodding, or hydroseeding, and mulching (2–4 inches) or erosion blankets on slopes.
+After grading, soil should be amended based on test results—adding lime to raise pH, compost for organic matter, and sand for improved drainage.
+The seedbed must be prepared and irrigation coordinated for optimal establishment.
+Immediate stabilization is required within 24–48 hours, using seeding, sodding, or hydroseeding, and slopes should be protected with 2–4 inches of mulch or erosion control blankets.
 Germination typically occurs within 7–14 days, with irrigation maintained for 2–4 weeks.
 The first mowing should occur when grass reaches 3–4 inches, cutting to 2.5–3 inches.
-Long-term planning includes transitioning to maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common.
+Long-term planning includes transitioning to maintenance irrigation, fertilization per soil tests, and, for commercial projects, warranties of 1–2 years are common.

 What Neighborhoods Do We Serve Throughout Dighton, MA?